andreafrasson95/Web-Server-HTTP1.1/README.md

-# Web-Server-HTTP1.1
-Web Server Implementation in C
+# HTTP 1.1 Web Server

-//Work In Progeeress//
+This repository contain the C code of a simple HTTP Web Server coded by me as described in RFC 9112 Features currently available:

+>GET file requests satisfied
+>Web Authentication Working
+>Etag Support